-- 17.20.6.
-To be judged as follows:

-- A. 30 percent show walk

-- B. 30 percent slow rack.

-- C. 30 percent fast rack.

-- D. 10 percent conformation.

-17.20.7.
-Horses may NOT cross enter in Country, Trail OR Park Pleasure Racking classes

-- 17.21.
-Western Racking Pleasure Flat Shod - 17.21.1.
-Class 537 Western Racking Pleasure Flat Shod - A. Junior and Senior members - 17.21.2.
+- 17.16.2.
+Horses may be shown in either English or Western appointments.
+(See section 6 for description of English appointments and Western Division for description of Western appointments.)
+A combination of both English and Western appointments is not permitted. - 17.16.3.
+The Country Pleasure horse shall be shown with a light rein; both horse and rider must be relaxed and comfortable.
+He shall not be required to maintain a high head but should be alert in the bridle.
+He shall not be required to maintain a high front leg lift but should exhibit a smooth stride behind. - 17.16.4.
+To be shown at the show walk, slow rack, and fast rack.
+Any indication of strain on the part of horse or rider at any gait shall be penalized.
+Will be required to back at the direction of the judge. - 17.16.5.
+Horses shown in Country Pleasure and/or Trail Pleasure classes MAY NOT also be shown in Park Pleasure or Show Pleasure classes. - 17.16.6.
+Class to be judged as follows: - A. 30 percent show walk - B. 30 percent slow rack - C. 30 percent fast rack - D. 10 percent conformation - 17.16.7.
+Horses may NOT cross enter in Trail, Park OR Show Pleasure Racking classes - 17.17.
+Western Racking Flat Shod - 17.17.1.
+Class 537 Western Racking Flat Shod - A. Junior and Senior members - 17.17.2.
 Shoeing requirements are the same as all other flat shod racking.
-Any padded horse entered will be disqualified. - 17.21.3.
-Tack and Attire - A. Western tack and attire, chaps and spurs are optional. - B. The horse shall wear a western bridle with no cavesson. - C. No whips are allowed. - D. At no time should silver mounted or embossed equipment count over good working equipment. - E. Braids, martingales, nose bands and tie downs are not allowed. - 17.21.4.
+Any padded horse entered will be disqualified. - 17.17.3.
+Tack and Attire - A. Western tack and attire, chaps and spurs are optional. - B. The horse shall wear a western bridle with no cavesson. - C. No whips are allowed. - D. At no time should silver mounted or embossed equipment count over good working equipment. - E. Braids, martingales, nose bands and tie downs are not allowed. - 17.17.4.
 The Western Pleasure horse should exhibit qualities needed for ranch or farm work.
 The horse should work quietly in a smooth gait without excessive action.
 The head should be a natural set.
 The horse should be ridden with a loose rein.
-Reins may be held in one or both hands, but cannot be changed during performance.
-When the horse is moving, the rider's hands are clear of horse and saddle. - 17.21.5.
+Reins may be held in one or both hands but cannot be changed during performance.
+When the horse is moving, the rider's hands are clear of horse and saddle. - 17.17.5.
 Two gaits will be called: Pleasure Walk and Slow Rack.
 The Western Pleasure Walk is a true walk in which the rider and his mount are at complete ease.
 The rein is loose and there is no evidence of any strain on the part of horse or rider.
 The Western Pleasure Slow Rack is considered to be a true 4 beat gait (very smooth).
-It is recognized as being the ultimate for a pleasure horse in which ease of riding and comfort is paramount. - 17.21.6.
+It is recognized as being the ultimate for a pleasure horse in which ease of riding and comfort is paramount. - 17.17.6.
 The judge may call for a halt on the rail.
 The horse will stand quietly.
 On the judge's command, each horse may be asked to back clear of the line-up and execute a 360-degree turn.

-17.22.
+17.18.
 Walking/Racking Costume

-17.22.1.
-Class

-A. Class 549 - All members
+- 17.18.1.
+Class - A. Class 549 All members

-17.22.2.
-Please use caution and good judgement when creating costumes and keep safety in mind.
-Show committees must monitor that costumes are safe, even if it means excusing exhibitors from a class due to unsafe costumes for themselves or other horses and youth.
+17.18.2 Please use caution and good judgment when creating costumes and keep safety in mind.
+Show committees must monitor and confirm that costumes are safe, even if it means excusing exhibitors from a class due to unsafe costumes for themselves or other horses and youth.